Hager-elhwarii/JavaScript-DOM-Manipulation/README.md

-# JavaScript-DOM-Manipulation-
+# JavaScript DOM Manipulation :bulb:
-earn about JavaScript DOM manipulation in this beginner's course.
+Learn about JavaScript DOM manipulation in this beginner's course.
 This is when you use JavaScript to add, remove, and modify elements of a website.